lbenie/ts-vite/README.md

 # ts-vite

 TypeScript starter lib using vite

 ## Usage

-Replace all `my-awesome-lib` occurrence  in `package.json` for your library name.
+Replace all `lib` occurrence in `package.json` for your library name.

+Replace description in `package.json`.

 Put your github alias in `.github/funding.yml` instead of mine.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->